Our Path for Aspiring Lawyers

 Joseph F. Rice School of Law Admission Partnership Program

-Our partnership program means that qualified Honors College graduates are automatically admitted to the USC School of Law, provided that they meet the character and fitness standards for admission.
+Our partnership program means that qualified Honors College graduates are automatically admitted to the Joseph F. Rice School of Law, provided that they meet the following requirements.

 - graduate with a 3.5 GPA with honors from the Honors College

-- an LSAT score of at least 158
+- receive an LSAT score of at least 158

-- a letter of support from the dean of the Honors College
+- provide a letter of support from the dean of the Honors College

 All applicants will be eligible for scholarship review.
 South Carolina residents who earn a 160 or higher on the LSAT will receive financial support of at least $5,000 per year.
 Nonresidents who earn a 160 or higher on their LSATS will receive substantially reduced tuition.

 3+3 Bachelor's / JD Degree

 This program enables qualified South Carolina Honors College students to earn a bachelor's degree and the JD degree in six years rather than the typical seven years if both degrees are pursued in the normal pattern.
-This accelerated program enables high ability students to save two semesters of tuition plus a year in the classroom and to move more quickly into the coursework and activities of the USC School of Law.
+This accelerated program enables high ability students to save two semesters of tuition plus a year in the classroom and to move more quickly into the coursework and activities of the Joseph F. Rice School of Law.
 All Honors requirements must be fulfilled in three years and the law school first year classes count as electives for the BS(BA) degree.
 In the fourth year of this six-year program, students take a normal first-year, full-time, law school course load of 30 hours (15 hours in fall semester and 15 hours in spring semester).

 Honors students who are interested in this opportunity should consult with their Honors College academic advisor and their major advisor during their sophomore year to learn more about the requirements and to discuss a timetable for completing all undergraduate degree requirements and Honors requirements.